 The LSU School of Social Work (SSW) aspires to be a leading school of social work, a vibrant center of intellectual development, a leader in promoting and supporting diverse communities, and an advocate for an integrated and inclusive model of social work, all within a learning environment that supports best educational practices.
 The SSW offers a Child and Family Studies (CFS) undergraduate degree, MSW, online MSW, and PhD.
 In fall 2018, the school is launching a bachelor of social work degree program.
 SSW is part of the College of Human Sciences & Education.

 Visit the School of Social Work at lsu.edu/chse/socialwork.

 The College of Human Sciences & Education (CHSE) is a nationally accredited division of Louisiana State University.
-The college is comprised of the School of Education, the School of Kinesiology, the School of Leadership & Human Resource Development, the School of Library & Information Science, the School of Social Work, and the University Laboratory School.
+The college is comprised of the School of Education, the School of Kinesiology, the School of Leadership & Human Resource Development, the School of Information Studies, the School of Social Work, and the University Laboratory School.
 These combined schools offer 8 undergraduate degree programs, 18 graduate programs, and 7 online graduate degree and/or certificate programs, enrolling more than 1,900 undergraduate and 1,120 graduate students.
 The College is committed to achieving the highest standards in teaching, research, and service and is committed to improving quality of life across the lifespan.

 Visit the College of Human Sciences & Education at lsu.edu/chse.